 Open Funding Opportunities

 SETO lists all its funding opportunities on its website and announces them in regular newsletters for subscribers.
-Interested applicants will need to download the FOA from the EERE Program Information Center, a web-based application system for federal financial assistance.
-This document contains everything you need to know about the research topics, the application process, important deadlines, and other details.
+Interested applicants will need to download the FOA from the EERE eXCHANGE, a web-based application system for federal financial assistance.
+The FOA document contains everything you need to know about the research topics, the application process, important deadlines, and other details.
 Section I provides specific information about the topic areas SETO will fund.
 These descriptions should guide you in developing successful applications.
 Section V.A provides technical merit criteria.
 These criteria guide judges in evaluating applications.